Kazakhstan Tax Calculator (2026)

 What is the income tax rate in Kazakhstan?

-Kazakhstan has a progressive two-bracket system.
+Kazakhstan has a progressive two-bracket income tax system.
 Income up to approximately 32.6 million KZT annually is taxed at 10%, while income above that threshold is taxed at 15%.
-There is also a basic tax deduction of about 115,000 KZT per year that reduces your taxable income.
+Both brackets apply after a basic tax deduction of about 115,000 KZT per year.

-Do I have to pay pension and medical contributions as an employee in Kazakhstan?
+Do I have to pay social contributions as an employee in Kazakhstan?

-What is the minimum monthly wage in Kazakhstan and does it affect my taxes?
+What is the minimum monthly wage in Kazakhstan and does it matter for my taxes?

-Are there different tax rates by region in Kazakhstan?
+Are there regional differences in income tax rates across Kazakhstan?

 Compare Kazakhstan with another country